jamesarosen/presentations/carson/README.md

 "I did not know that." -Johnny Carson

+## Copyright Notice

+All material herein is Copyright Zendesk 2008-2012, with the exception of certain images, whose source is noted below.

 ## Introduction

 Zendesk was born five years ago as a fairly standard Rails 1.2 application.
 In